We’re good to go! Read more here

 Get involved with our upcoming 'Ingenuity' project

-The National Justice Museum has launched a brand new creative workshop which is available from home.
-Based on the notion of ‘Ingenuity’, these workshops are available to all, but we would particularly encourage families or individuals who have been affected by prison to take part.
-Michelle, our Senior Creative Practitioner, has more about the project below:
+The National Justice Museum has launched a series of creative workshops to celebrate creative’Ingenuity’.
+We are encouraging families or individuals who have been affected by prison to take part.
+Find out more about the project below:

 The Esmée Fairbairn Collections Fund is run by the Museums Association, funding projects that develop collections to achieve social impact.
 Since its launch in 2011, it has awarded 101 projects with grants totaling nearly £8.4 in 16 funding rounds.
 Between 2017 and 2019 it is offering a total of £3.5m in grants to Museums Association members, as well as providing events and resources for the whole sector. www.museumsassociation.org/collections